 Failure to meet all requirements will delay the student teaching semester.

-Students who choose to change to a different teaching field, or option will probably experience a delay in meeting the requirements of the Teacher Education Program.
+NOTE: Students who choose to change to a different teaching field, or option will probably experience a delay in meeting the requirements of the Teacher Education Program.
 Students who change from education options to other degree programs are required to meet the requirements of the program to which they change.

 Meeting high academic requirements is essential for those who wish to become teachers in elementary, middle, or secondary schools.
 Future teachers must be able to maintain a cumulative GPA of at least 2.5 and GPAs of at least 2.5 in teaching field(s) or concentration and in their education courses (including reading and INTC 3003).
 Students who make a D or F in a course will be required to retake it.

-Students must meet the 2.5 cumulative requirement and the 2.5 teaching field/concentration requirement before the fall of their senior year.
+Students must meet the 2.5 cumulative requirement and the 2.5 teaching field/concentration requirement before the Fall Semester of their senior year.
 To improve their cumulative GPA, students may choose to retake LeTourneau courses in which they made a D or F and/or take additional courses at LeTourneau.
 To improve their teaching field or concentration GPA, students may take additional courses in the field/concentration.

 Cumulative GPA is computed by the Academic Records Services Office and is printed on semester grade reports and transcripts.
 Grades in courses transferred from other institutions are not considered in calculating cumulative GPA.
 Teaching field and education course GPAs are calculated by the Department of Teacher Education, using records from the Academic Records Services Office.
 Teaching field, concentration, and education GPAs are calculated using all courses in the area, regardless of where the courses are taken.